 An upgrade can be defined as a project with a set of steps and factors to consider, and it is to minimize the risks and reduce their impact on instance operation.

 It is essential to be aware of the challenges occurring during the upgrade process.
 The time taken for the upgrade process depends on the complexity of an instance and new features in the new version.

 Upgrading the ServiceNow Instance is a challenging task for any company.
-It becomes the entire focus of a ServiceNow team for a widened period, and it may also require outside partners' expertise.
-So, if it is such a drain of resources, why do we need to do a ServiceNow upgrade so regularly?
+It becomes the entire focus of the ServiceNow team for a widened period, and it may also require outside partners' expertise.
+So, if it is such a drain of resources, why do we need to do a ServiceNow Upgrade?

 Primarily, each upgrade brings in significant functionality changes and a new feature that your business can take advantage of and keep up to date with the latest performance and security enhancements.